Stay (2013 film): Plot

-The movie Stay, based on the novel by Aislinn Hunter, is a movie about troubled young woman Abby (Taylor Schilling) who falls in love with her former professor Dermot (Aiden Quinn).
-The mismatched couple is very much in love from the first scene of the movie.
-The couple lives in Ireland where the villagers disapprove of their relationship but they remain content with their situation.
-But when Abby suddenly gets pregnant and is considering keeping the baby, Dermot becomes irritated with her, angrily telling her that he made it clear he has no interest in being a father.
-Following the announcement of her pregnancy, Abby returns to her childhood home in Montreal to visit her father.
+Troubled young woman Abbey falls in love with her former professor, Dermot.
+The mismatched couple are very much in love, living in a small village in Ireland where the villagers disapprove of their relationship – but they remain content with their situation.

+When Abbey suddenly gets pregnant and is considering keeping the baby, Dermot becomes irritated with her, angrily telling her that he made it clear he has no interest in being a father.
+Following the announcement of her pregnancy, Abbey returns to her childhood home in Montreal to visit her father.
 Meanwhile, Dermot is deeply upset by her absence and lack of communication, he resorts to drinking.

-Eventually, dark secrets are revealed about the two individuals, why Dermot doesn't want to be a father and how Abby's mother disappeared during her childhood.
-They must both face the truth of who they are and which path in life to take that will finally lead them home.
+Eventually, dark secrets are revealed about the two individuals.
+Dermot doesn't want to be a father, as a previous pregnancy with a student ended with her killing herself after putting the baby up for adoption.
+The incident also cost him his teaching position at Trinity College Dublin.
+Abbey is unsure about being a mother, as her own mother ran off with a man to Costa Rica when Abbey was a child.
+She decides to have an abortion after learning, from a friend of her mother, that there was no lover, that her mother left because she hated being a mother to Abbey – a secret her father hid from her.

+After the abortion, and back alley sex with a bartender she likes, Abbey returns to Ireland to be with Dermot.